-The University of Denver conducted five days of remote sensing in the Denver, Colorado area in December of 2017 and January of 2018.
+The University of Denver conducted four days of remote sensing in the Denver, Colorado area in January and February of 2020.
 The remote sensor used in this study measures the ratios of CO, HC, NO, SO2, NH3 and NO2 to CO2 in motor vehicle exhaust.
 From these ratios, one can calculate the percent concentrations of CO, CO2, HC, NO, SO2, NH3 and NO2 in the exhaust that would be observed by a tailpipe probe, corrected for water and any excess oxygen not involved in combustion.
 Mass emissions per mass or volume of fuel can also be determined and are generally the preferred units for analysis.
 The equipment used in this study was configured to determine vehicle speed and acceleration, and included a video system to record license plate information.
 The latter was subsequently used to obtain non-personal vehicle registration information.
-Since fuel sulfur has been nearly eliminated in US fuels SO2 emissions have followed suit and while vehicle SO2 measurements are collected they were not calibrated and the measurements are not included in the discussion of the results.
+Since fuel sulfur has been nearly eliminated in U.S. fuels SO2 emissions have followed suit and while vehicle SO2 measurements are collected they were not calibrated and the measurements are not included in the discussion of the results.

-Measurements were made on five weekdays, Friday December 15, Tuesday December 19, Wednesday December 20 2017, Tuesday January 9 and Thursday January 18 2018 on the interchange ramp from northbound I-25 to westbound US6.
-Since this is a winter measurement program only days with mild temperatures were used to collect measurements (high temperatures >50° F) and as such the sampling does not always occur on consecutive days.
-This is the same location previously used for the Denver measurements in the winters of 1999-2001, 2003, 2005, 2007, 2013 and 2015.
+Measurements were made on four weekdays, Thursday January 16, Wednesday January 22, Friday January 24, and Friday February 21, 2020, between the hours of 9:00 and 17:00 on the interchange ramp from northbound I-25 to westbound US6.
+Since this is a winter measurement program only days with mild temperatures were used to collect measurements (high temperatures generally $>50^{\circ}$ F) and as such the sampling does not always occur on consecutive days.
+This is the same location previously used for the Denver measurements in the winters of 1999-2001, 2003, 2005, 2007, 2013, 2015 and 2017.
 However, between the 2013 and 2015 measurements this ramp was completely redesigned.
-Previously it was a tightly curved uphill (4.6°) interchange ramp with average speeds around 21 mph.
-The redesigned interchange reduced both the curvature and the steepness (1°) of the ramp allowing average speeds to increase above 30 mph and loads to decrease.
+Previously it was a tightly curved uphill (4.6°) interchange ramp with average speeds around 20 mph.
+The redesigned interchange reduced both the curvature and the steepness (1°) of the ramp increasing average speeds to above 30 mph, decreasing loads and increasing the fraction of observed high speed decelerations.

-A database was compiled for the Denver data containing 22,266 records for which the State of Colorado provided registration information.
-All of these records contained valid measurements for at least CO and CO2, and most records contained valid measurements for the other species as well.
+A database was compiled for the 2020 Denver data containing 19,909 records for which the State of Colorado provided registration information.
+All of these records contained valid measurements for at least CO and CO_2 , and most records contained valid measurements for the other species as well.
 The database, as well as others compiled by the University of Denver, can be found at www.feat.biochem.du.edu.